elunna/hackem/README.md

 ## Goal 3: Remove/edit Evil content

-	- differentiate this fork from EvilHack.
-	- Let's use what makes sense - but when in doubt:
-		"Depart from evil, and do good; Seek peace, and pursue it." - Psalm 34:13-14
+Differentiate this fork from EvilHack.
+Let's use what makes sense - but when in doubt: "Depart from evil, and do good; Seek peace, and pursue it." - Psalm 34:13-14

 Examples of what to change back to traditional slashem behavior:
 	- Don't require defeating Goblin king to access mines